ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 end-to-end encryption between IM systems was never deployed commercially.

-There are now several instant messaging vendors implementing MLS, and the MIMI (More Instant Messaging Interoperability) Working Group is charted to standardize an extensible interoperable messaging format for common features to be conveyed "inside" MLS application messages.
+There are now several instant messaging vendors implementing MLS, and the MIMI (More Instant Messaging Interoperability) Working Group is chartered to standardize an extensible interoperable messaging format for common features to be conveyed "inside" MLS application messages.
 Most of these features can reuse the semantics of